Recommended for Educators of Grades Pre-K-5, Grades 6-12

 Recommended for Educators of Grades 6-12

-How can one bring authentic real-world activities to a classroom?
-This workshop will explore several strategies: Problem-Based Learning as a strategy for deepening students’ understanding of complex content in a learner-centered and highly engaging manner; Project-Based Learning and the role that projects can play in driving learning, rather than as end-of-unit assessments; and the important common ground shared by both problem- and project-based learning.
-Participants will examine new research in PBL, review concrete examples of high-quality PBL in action, and develop PBL materials to implement in the classroom.
+How can we bring authentic real-world activities to a classroom?
+This workshop will explore several strategies: Problem-Based Learning as a strategy for deepening students’ understanding of complex content in a learner-centered and highly engaging manner; Project-Based Learning and the role that projects can play in driving learning, rather than as end-of-unit assessments; and Challenge Based Learning as an authentic, student-driven approach to increase engagement and promote critical thinking.
+Participants will examine new research in these pedagogies, review concrete examples of high-quality PBL/CBL in action, and develop PBL/CBL materials to implement in the classroom.

 Recommended for Educators of Grades 6-12